resinstack/netbox-dnsmasq/README.md

   * `DNSMASQ_TEMPLATE` - A go template expression for the dhcp-hosts file.
 Defaults to a suitable configuration for IPv4.
 The default template is `{{JoinStrings .HWAddr ","}},{{.Addr}}`.
+  * `DNSMASQ_HOSTSFILE` - A file to write out the dhcp hosts configuration to.
+This must match wherever you configure your dnsmasq config file to search for dhcp hosts.
   * `SHOELACES_MAPFILE` - A file to write out shoelaces mappings too.
     Must be named `mappings.yaml` and at the path expected by shoelaces.
 Only relevant in images that contain shoelaces.